neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 and draft them for a while (until the next light, when you must bid them "🙏", glide up to the front, and find a new host).

-You basically had to be a professional cyclist to access this ability to simply exist on car-dominated roads, but now almost everyone can.
+Previously, you had to be a serious cyclist to access this speed (and corresponding ability to simply *exist* on car-dominated roads), but now almost everyone can.

 ### Speed ⟹ Inclusion <a id="speed-inclusion"></a>
-The Speed⟹Safety effect is particularly true for people who are not stereotypic young/fit men (women, children of all ages, older people, differently abled people, …).
-I was brave enough – [some of the time][near-misses] – to bike around NYC before e-bikes, but it was not feasible for my wife (though she is in her 30's and reasonably athletic).
-This was due to the high baseline level of bullying from drivers (both inadvertent and intentional) as well as specific vitriol and threats she received as a woman taking space that some men motorists feel is theirs.
+The "Speed ⟹ Safety" effect is particularly true for people who are not stereotypic young/fit men (women, children of all ages, older people, differently abled people, …).
+I was brave enough – [some of the time][near-misses] – to bike around NYC before e-bikes, but it was not feasible for my wife (though she is in her 30's and reasonably athletic) due to the high baseline level of bullying from drivers (both inadvertent and intentional) as well as specific vitriol and threats she received as a woman taking space that some men motorists feel is theirs.

-- TODO: paris stat 60% new riders covid
-- TODO: other gender ridership: citibike
-- TODO: historical bike feminism
+Related:
+- During COVID, [Paris observed that 60% of new riders on pop-up bike lanes were women][Paris 60% new riders women]
+- [There's a fascinating history of bicycling + feminism][Bicycling and feminism]
+- My 70yo in-laws have been ebike-pilled in their hilly town in Westchester; it's a wonderful way to allow people to get around, get to know their own neighborhoods, get fresh air / exercise, and accomplish daily tasks.

 ### Speed ⟹ Convenience <a id="speed-convenience"></a>
 The most obvious benefit of speed is that it lets you get from A to B faster (or for less work, at a given speed).
-Less worry about getting sweaty or feeling like getting home is daunting or you're not up for it.
-Generally easier to go places and do things.
+You can worry less about getting sweaty or feeling like getting home is daunting or you're not up for it, and it's generally easier to go places and do things.

 [Class 1 e-bikes][ebike-classes] provide a pedal-assist up to 20mph; this lets casual riders (who normally top out at 12-15mph) play in the 15-20mph range and, as with [the "safety" angle](#safety-speed), that ≈30% difference actually makes for a qualitatively different experience.
-I consistently pass more cars than pass me now (except *sometimes* if I'm along the West Side Highway for long enough 😂).
-It's pretty hard to go 15-20mph in a car for very long in urban environments, so for a large class of trips.
+I consistently pass more cars than pass me.
+It's pretty hard to go 15-20mph in a car for very long in urban environments, so ebikes are faster for a large class of trips (not even counting time parking).

-This is a brand new, developing mode of transportation that changes the basic math of transportation in cities; [my "Favorite Rides" section](#favorite-rides) has some examples and discussion of this.
+This is a brand new, developing mode of transportation that changes the basic math of transportation in cities.

 ### Cost <a id="cost"></a>
-On average, [a new car in the US costs $40k][new-car-cost]; [owning+operating a car costs $800/month][car-cost-800-mo].
+On average, [a new car in the US costs $40k][new-car-cost] or [$800/month][car-cost-800-mo].

 Lots of the US effectively levies a $40k tax to participate in society, which hits the least well off the hardest.
+We had a vicious political battle over one-off $1200 COVID relief checks, but enabling people to live car-free is like an $800/mo stimulus in perpetuity.

-[80% of car trips are under 5mi][car-trip-length] and easily replaceable by a luxurious e-bike kit – including [gear and accessories to the max](#gear) – that costs 1/10th what a car costs.
+[80% of car trips are under 5mi][car-trip-length] and easily replaceable by e-bike kits that, on the high end of the market and including [gear and accessories to the max](#gear), cost 1/10th what a car does.

 #### 1 car ⟹ 10 e-bikes + gear
-When I am passing cars stuck in traffic, one of the saddest things is that each of those cars could have paid for 10 families' e-bike mobility solutions™️.
+When I am passing cars stuck in traffic, a sad realization is that each car could have paid for 10 families' e-bike mobility solutions™️.

 Some of the darkest images of the failed state of American governance as well as transportation culture were the long lines of cars at food banks during COVID lockdowns: